ASXGXR/cleanup-tools/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository or contact the author directly.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue on the GitHub repository.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-Special thanks to the Blender community for the continuous support and feedback that make add-ons like this possible.

 ---